Create Redmine issues via email

 At our last meeting we discussed the possibility of the support team (Sarah) being able to create issues on Redmine by sending an email to our Redmine server.
 Here are the official Redmine docs regarding email issue creation to keep the conversation rolling:

 #2 Updated by Boone Gorges almost 7 years ago

 Sarah or Matt, can you remind us of the current setup?
 The firstname.lastname@example.org address is obviously a GC address.
 Does someone access it directly (ie by logging in with a password) or is it somehow piped to another account?
 I thought I remember Gmail playing some role in Sarah's setup.

-#3 Updated by Matt Gold over 4 years ago
+#3 Updated by Matt Gold almost 7 years ago

 Hi Boone, as far as I understand, organizational accounts are now no longer allowed direct login via user/pass.
 If this presents a problem, I am pretty sure that IT would be willing to work with us on this, as they are using Redmine actively themselves and I am sure they would be interested in creating issues via email!

 #7 Updated by Boone Gorges almost 7 years ago